web-auth/doc/pure-php/advanced-behaviours/authenticator-algorithms.md

 {% endcode %}

 {% hint style="info" %}
 The order is important.
-By adding `ES256` first, the relyaing party prefers an `ES256` credential.
+By adding `ES256` first, the relying party prefers an `ES256` credential.
 Browsers are eager to satisfy preferences.
 {% endhint %}

 The complete list of supported algorithms: